Disease/Disorder

 Available or current treatment guidelines

-Osteopathic manipulation aimed at correcting rib dysfunction or myofascial dysfunctions can be used in this patient population.
-Techniques include counter-strain, indirect myofascial release, facilitated positional release, muscle energy, and articulatory and thrusting techniques for inhalation or exhalation dysfunctions of the ribs.11,12
+Some case studies have reported the use of osteopathic manipulation as a treatment option for persistent symptoms.
+OMM aimed at correcting rib dysfunction or myofascial dysfunctions can be used in this patient population with greater efficacy arising from multimodal care rather than just spinal manipulation alone.
+Techniques include counter-strain, indirect myofascial release, facilitated positional release, muscle energy, high-velocity, low amplitude manipulation, and articulatory and thrusting techniques for inhalation or exhalation dysfunctions of the ribs.18

 Coordination of care